Betfair Cash Out

 The Cash Out icon is displayed for the markets where Cash Out is available.
 Cash Out may not be available at times where there is low liquidity in a market.

-Is there any difference between Cash Out and trading my own bets?
+Is there a difference between Cash Out and trading at Betfair?

 No, Cash Out calculates and places bets on your behalf within the exchange market, to best trade out of an existing position.